oscar-castellanos/ServerlessIOScaling/README.md

-# ServerlessYARN
+# ServerlessIOScaling

-This project provides a platform for the execution of Big Data workloads through Hadoop YARN in container-based clusters.
+This project provides a disk I/O scaling mechanism for workloads executed in containers.
+It is integrated into the serverless platform [ServerlessYARN](https://github.com/UDC-GAC/ServerlessYARN) as a forked repository.

-The platform provides a serverless environment that supports Singularity/Apptainer containers, scaling their allocated resources to fit them according to the usage in real time.
+The mechanism provides a serverless environment that supports Singularity/Apptainer containers, dynamically scaling their allocated disk I/O bandwidth based on real-time usage.

-It is provided an automatic way of deploying the platform through IaC tools such as Ansible, as well as a web interface to easily manage the platform and execute Big Data workloads.
-The serverless platform may be deployed on an existing physical cluster, or on a virtual cluster for testing purposes.
+The ServerlessYARN platform may be deployed either on an existing physical cluster or on a virtual cluster for testing purposes.
+It also includes automated deployment through Infrastructure-as-Code (IaC) tools such as Ansible, along with a web interface for simplified management.

-### More information
-> &Oacute;scar Castellanos-Rodr&iacute;guez, Roberto R. Exp&oacute;sito, Jonatan Enes, Guillermo L. Taboada, Juan Touriño, [Serverless-like platform for container-based YARN clusters](https://doi.org/10.1016/j.future.2024.02.013).
-Future Generation Computer Systems, 155:256-271, February 2024.
+By leveraging the I/O scaling mechanism, containers can be automatically deployed across the available infrastructure and disks, taking into account the current contention of each node and disk.

 ## Getting Started